Otukile Lekote

 Otukile Lekote (born 19 October 1978) is a middle distance runner from Botswana who specializes in the 800 metres.

+Representing the South Carolina Gamecocks track and field team, Lekote won the 2001 and 2002 NCAA Division I Outdoor Track and Field Championships in the 800 m.

 He won the bronze medal at the 2001 Summer Universiade and finished fourth at the 2002 Commonwealth Games.
 He also competed at the 2001 and 2003 World Championships without reaching the finals.